 VicHealth defines loneliness as ‘a mismatch between the amount of personal contact a person wants and the amount they have’.
 It’s about not being connected in a meaningful or reciprocal way to your community, friends, neighbours or colleagues.
 A lack of meaningful and reciprocal connection is why people can describe feeling lonely despite being around lots of people.

 Loneliness is related to the quality, not the quantity of relationships.
 As an example today we are more ‘connected’ to thousands of other people through social media, however loneliness still flourishes, particularly when we start comparing ourselves to others’ onscreen personas.
-A virtual connection on its own lacks the meaningful and reciprocal elements necessary to build satisfying relationships.
 However, it’s not all bad.
 When combined with face to face interaction, social media can be a useful tool to initiate and maintain relationships.

 How does it affect health?